jkellerman/StreamHub-v2/README.md

 - View the optimal layout for the app depending on their device's screen size
 - Navigate between Home, Movies, TV Series pages.
-- Search for relevant shows on all pages
+- Search for any movie or series on all pages
-- Retrieve movies and TV series data from the TMDB API
-- Be able to select movies and TV series by genre
+- Be able to view movies and TV series by genre
 - Click to view information for all movies and shows
 - Infinitely load in Movies, TV series and Search pages.